-The Depositary Agreement may be terminated, inter alia, by three months notice given by either the Company or the Depositary.
+The Depositary Agreement may be terminated on 180 days' notice by the Company or the Depositary or earlier on certain breaches or the insolvency of a party to the Depositary Agreement.
 However, termination of the Depositary Agreement will not take effect, nor may the Depositary retire voluntarily, until the appointment of a new Depositary.

-Details of the fees payable to the Depositary are given in Part 5
+Details of the fees payable to the Depositary are given in Part 5.